-Students will choose a social movement topic or interest group and sign up on the presentation wiki in OWL.
+Option 2) Students will choose a topic from Davis, Lennard J. The disability studies reader.
+Routledge, 2017.
+Fifth Edition. and sign up on the presentation wiki in OWL.

 Students are responsible for maintaining, adding, removing and updating their own presentation dates prior to the beginning of each class.
-Each presenter should choose a specific social movement or interest group, but these can be combined thematically or on an issue oriented basis (i.e. different group responses to the Gaza crisis).
+Each presenter should choose a specific social movement or interest group, but these can be combined thematically or on an issueoriented basis (i.e. different group responses to psychiatry and disability activism).
+If you choose to move your presentation date, you should be conscious of the number of other presenters, failure to plan (or overload one week with too many presentations) will impact your ability to get a full grade.